Best Movies for Teens TechnoBuffalo 2022

 Every year dozens of new movies are released into theaters, onto DVD or Blu-Ray and available through digital means.
-Finding the best options for teens to check out can be a gargantuan task, especially if you're looking for something in a specific genre.
+Finding the best options for teens to check out can be a very big task, especially if you're looking for something in a specific genre.
 We've gone through the best teen movies from the last 30 years to find the absolute best.
-Out of all of them, the #1 pick today is Booksmart an end of highschool story about two best friends trying to cram four years worth of fun into one epic night.
+Out of all of them, our favorite is Booksmart an end of high school story about two best friends trying to cram four years worth of fun into one epic night.

 - Best Overall: Booksmart

 - Best Romance: 10 Things I Hate About You

 - Best Comedy: Mean Girls

 - Best Horror: It Follows